CollaboraOnline/online/macos/README.txt

     --with-lo-path=/Users/kendy/Projects/lo/core/instdir/CollaboraOffice.app \
     --with-lokit-path=/Users/kendy/Projects/lo/core/include

-Obbiously you need to change the /Users/kendy/etc above to match what you have.
-Also, in some cases (perhaps on Intel Macs?) homebrew gets installed in /usr/local, not /opt/homebrew.
+Obbiously you need to change the /Users/kendy/... above to match what you have.
+Also, on Intel Macs homebrew gets installed in /usr/local, not /opt/homebrew.

-You also need to edit the macos/coda/coda.xcodeproj/project.pbxproj accordingly.
-Look for /Users/kendy and /opt/homebrew.
+You may need to edit the macos/coda/coda.xcodeproj/project.pbxproj too, particularly look for /opt/homebrew.
+If you also find an instance of /Users/kendy, please report that, it's a mistake and should be fixed.

 Then you can build CODA-M: